-World Visioning Spaces - Healing Gardens
+Visioning Space: Healing Gardens

-Visual delight changes with the seasons.
+Visual delight from changes in the seasons, and evolving ideas.

 Planting for food and healing, with fruit trees, berry trees, medicinal flowers and herbs, for free picking by visitors and nature.